AdamSchaible/MSU_Denver/CS 1030 	Computer Science Principles (Spring 2020)/README.md

 AUTHOR: ADAM SCHAIBLE

-This repository contains my programming projects for the CS 1030 computer science principles that I took at msu denver in spring of 2020.
+This repository contains my programming projects for the CS 1030 computer science principles that I took at MSU Denver in spring of 2020.
 Below is a general description about what each project is about.
 Each of the projects in this repository is written in Python with version 3.

 [PROJECT 1](https://github.com/AdamSchaible/MSU_Denver/tree/master/CS%201030%20%09Computer%20Science%20Principles%20(Spring%202020)/Project%201) :
 Consists of three separate programs.